 There are multiple regional level and global level organizations active today.
-For example, SAARC, ASEAN, SCO, UNO, WTO, etc all working for the mutual interests of the member countries.
+For example, SAARC, ASEAN, SCO, UNO, WTO, etc all work for the mutual interests of the member countries.

-Hence, mutual cooperation and development of countries are among the most prominent advantages of globalization.
+Hence, mutual cooperation and the development of countries are among the most prominent advantages of globalization.

 It is no denying the fact that globalization has brought peace to the world.
 Though we do witness wars and conflicts even today, those are not on such large scales as in the pre-globalized world.